kubedb/docs/docs/guides/mysql/update-version/majorversion/group-replication/index.md

 # update major version of MySQL Group Replication

-This guide will show you how to use `KubeDB` enterprise operator to update the major version of `MySQL` Group Replication.
+This guide will show you how to use `KubeDB` Ops Manager to update the major version of `MySQL` Group Replication.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `KubeDB` community and enterprise operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` in your cluster following the steps [here](/docs/setup/README.md).

 - You should be familiar with the following `KubeDB` concepts:
   - [MySQL](/docs/guides/mysql/concepts/database/index.md)